nest/nest-simulator/doc/htmldoc/nest_sonata/nest_sonata_guide.rst

 **Note:** NEST currently only supports one edge group per edge population.
 Furthermore, NEST only reads the ``delay`` and ``syn_weight`` datasets, given that they are provided.
-This means that only axonal delays and synaptic weights can be stored on an individual-basis in the HDF5 format.
-Other synaptic properties must be given in the edge types CSV file(s).
+This means that only axonal delays and synaptic weights can be stored on an individual basis in the HDF5 format.
+Other synaptic properties must be given in the edge type CSV file(s).

-Below is an example of a edge types CSV file:
+Below is an example of a edge type CSV file:

 +--------------+----------------+-------+-----------------+
 | edge_type_id | model_template | delay | dynamics_params |